PhoenixizFire/Poker_AI_project/README.md

 ### <u>What this project does :</u>
 Right now :
 - A Poker game (Texas Hold'Em) runs in the command prompt.
-Work in progress.
+Done.

 Planned :
 - A Poker game is run using a GUI like Tkinter.